Tutorial: BigDataBench 5.0

 Publications

-BigDataBench: a Scalable and Unified Big Data and AI Benchmark Suite.
+BigDataBench: a Dwarf-based Big Data and AI Benchmark Suite.
 [PDF]

 Wanling Gao, Jianfeng Zhan, Lei Wang, Chunjie Luo, Daoyi Zheng, Rui Ren, Chen Zheng, Gang Lu, Jingwei Li, Zheng Cao, Shujie Zhang, and Haoning Tang.
 Technical Report, arXiv preprint arXiv:1802.08254, January 27, 2018.